KattoWZ/logger/README.md

 # Logger System

 ## Logs
+v1.3.3-Experiment
+- edit feature now can edit progress and status (status need some works)
+- TODO : make "options" of what field the user want's to edit, to fix the edit status

 v1.3.2-Experiment
 - refactor: changed some function name
 - style: changing the style of how .log is written (convert.py)